What Credit Score Is Needed For A Personal Loan?

 KOHO Credit Building Program

-The KOHO Credit Building program includes a small line of credit that you can use to make monthly payments towards, which are reported to the credit bureaus.
+The KOHO Credit Building program includes a small line of credit that you can make monthly payments towards, which are reported to the credit bureaus.
+This reporting of timely payments helps you improve your credit score.
+The program does not require a hard credit check and guarantees approval.

 Spring Financial Credit Building Program

-These payments will then be reported to the credit bureaus, while also automatically saving a portion of your payments for you.
-Upon successful completion of the program, you’ll have up to $750 saved, and you’re guaranteed a $1,500 Evergreen Loan.
+Spring Financial’s credit building program, The Foundation, helps you build credit by making small payments over 12 months.
+These payments are reported to the credit bureaus while also automatically saving a portion for you.
+Upon successful completion, you’ll have up to $750 saved, and you’re guaranteed a $1,500 Evergreen Loan.

-Is ‘Credit Score’ The Same As ‘Credit Rating’?
+Is “Credit Score” The Same As “Credit Rating”?

+Both credit scores and credit ratings measure how trustworthy you are as a borrower, but they function differently.
 A credit score is a 3-digit figure determined by factors such as payment history and credit utilization.
-In contrast, a credit rating combines letters and numbers and is assigned to each specific account listed on your credit report.
+A credit rating combines letters and numbers and is assigned to each specific account listed on your credit report.

 Bottom Line